SSWConsulting/SSW.People.Profiles/Damian-Brady/Damian-Brady.md

 _1509.png)  ![PSMI.png](./Images/Bio/PSMI.png)
    [![cover_small.png](./Images/Bio/cover_small.png)](http://brdy.in/ProTFS2013)

- Damian is a Solution Architect and Microsoft MVP in Visual Studio ALM who runs our Brisbane SSW Office.
+ Damian is the Chief Architect and State Manager for QLD and is a Microsoft MVP in Visual Studio ALM.

  With well over ten years of experience both in software development and business analysis roles, Damian has had exposure to a large number of industries including government and finance.
 A software architect with a wide skillset, he is able to use his excellent technical skills and knowledge of business process to deliver the most effective solutions to our clients.